garyhurtz/cmp_kitty/README.md

 - match_words_with_punctuation [default: true]

-Same as *match_words*, but allows a single trailing punctuation character.
+Similar to *match_words*, but matches words with a single trailing punctuation character, then returns the word.

 ### Numbers